High Guardian Spice: Pre-release

-The show's announcement—and the implication that Crunchyroll was beginning to produce its own media rather than anime and other Asian content—sparked controversy amongst the anime community.
+Crunchyroll's announcement of the show prompted a negative backlash from some of the site's users due to the diversity of the cast and crew and inclusion of LGBTQ+ themes.
 Tom Capon of Gay Star News described Rodriguez as the "creative force" behind the show, noting that he'll be "leading an all-female writing room."
 Callum May of Anime News Network wrote that due to response by some to the show's unveiling, Crunchyroll seemed to have put off releasing the show for almost two years.

 Post-release

-Responses to the show were mixed-to-negative.
-On public review sites, the series was given low and negative ratings and criticized for its animation, themes and story.
-Other critics were more positive.
+On public review sites, the series was review bombed.
+Steve Jones, in an edition of "This Week in Anime" for Anime News Network, described the series, and others under the Crunchyroll Originals brand, as likely giving the "cadre of reactionary chud grifters" a new target to "chew on in their perpetual culture war."

+Melanie Cionco of Skwigly described the series as being "as queer and loud in its representation as it could" by featuring a cast of "mostly queer characters and plotlines" but lamented that the show's uncertain future left these themes, plotlines, and characters that "it wished to explicitly and openly tackle not fully developed."
+Jade King of The Gamer described the series as not being "afraid to showcase its queer identity" and called the characters "bright, colourful, loving."
+Evan Valentine, in an article for ComicBook.com, described the series as having a "unique aesthetic."
+Ritwik Mitra of Game Rant described the series as "pretty lighthearted and interesting," but criticized the pacing and premise, while arguing that "the LGBTQ+ representation in the show was a breath of fresh air."

 Chiaki Hirai reviewed the first episode for Anime Feminist, describing it as a comfortable and "enjoyable show", praised the show's setting and story, and said that the "explicit LGBTQ positivity" stands out.
 However, she criticized the lack of English subtitles, saying it makes it hard for people with impaired hearing to watch the show.
-Evan Valentine, in an article for ComicBook.com, described the series as having a "unique aesthetic."
-Jade King of The Gamer described the series as not being "afraid to showcase its queer identity" and called the characters "bright, colourful, loving."
+Madeline Carpou of The Mary Sue described the show as "middle of the road," saying the show's quality varied, but praised the show's LGBTQ representation, and said that she ultimately liked the series.
 Samuel Gachon of Collider said that anime-inspired series like High Guardian Spice and RWBY are "not always great."

-Madeline Carpou of The Mary Sue was more critical, describing the show as "middle of the road", and arguing that the show quality varied, but praised the show's LGBTQ representation and argued that she ultimately liked the series.
+Steve Jones of Anime News Network criticized the production pipeline and series release schedule, saying it was unlikely that Crunchyroll would talk about the series ever again, while Lucas DeRuyter, of the same site, asserting that the "Gamergate-style chuds" created issues in talking about existing controversies "surrounding the IP and CR Originals brand."
+Jones also expressed his belief that the series, like Onyx Equinox, had its own charm, and said he felt more positively toward the series "due to the frustrations" expressed by the series creator.